Where to find me ?

 Research

-I am full-time researcher ("chargé de recherche") at CNRS, working in the GDAC team of I2M, at Aix-Marseille University.
+I am full-time researcher ("chargé de recherche") at CNRS, working in the teams Probability and Combinatorics and didactics of Institut Fourier at University Grenoble Alpes.
+Until October 2025, I was working in the GDAC team of I2M, at Aix-Marseille University.

 Between computer science and mathematics, my main subjects of interest are tilings and computability theory, with sometimes a flavour of quantum computing.
 I am also very interested in complexity theory in general, with a special interest in the use of algebraic tools.